-You can pickle most types of radish to extend their preservation time.
-There are a number of recipes out there for a radish-pickling brine, but usually it’s a mix of vinegar, salt, sugar, and herbs.
+You can pickle most types of radish to extend their preservation.
+There are many recipes out there for a radish-pickling brine, but usually, it’s a mix of vinegar, salt, sugar, and herbs.
 Occasionally some wine is added for flavor.
-Depending on the brine used, these can store for anywhere from a month up to six months in the refrigerator, although most varieties are best used within 1-3 months after pickling.
+Depending on the brine used, these store for anywhere from a month up to six months in the refrigerator, although most varieties are best used within 1-3 months after pickling.

 Radishes can be dehydrated or freeze-dried.
-Either method works quite well to produce crispy little radish chips.
-However, be forewarned that, like other cruciferous vegetables, freeze-dried or dehydrated radishes can still emit a gas that can compromise a vacuum seal.
-It’s best to store these in a glass mason jar with some dessicant packets, in a dark cupboard or other dark storage space.
+Either method works to produce crispy little radish chips.
+However, like other cruciferous, slower-growing vegetables, freeze-dried or dehydrated radishes can emit a gas that can compromise a vacuum seal.
+Store these in a glass mason jar with some desiccant packets, in a dark cupboard or other dark storage space.

-You can also use those dehydrated or freeze-dried radishes to make a radish powder that can be added to soups, stews, or other dishes to give an added burst of radish flavor.
-This can also be used to make a radish sauce that’s like a milder horseradish flavor.
+Use those dehydrated or freeze-dried radishes to make a radish powder that can be added to soups, stews, or other dishes for an added burst of radish flavor.
+Or use them to make a radish sauce that has a milder horseradish flavor.

 Radishes do not normally freeze well, so I do not advise freezing most varieties.
 The one exception is daikon.
-To freeze daikon radishes, scrub them off thoroughly in water to remove any dirt.
+To freeze daikon radishes, scrub them off thoroughly in water to remove dirt.
 Cut them into small pieces or grate them.
 Blanch the radishes in boiling water for 2-3 minutes, then put them into an ice bath to stop the cooking process.
-Drain well, then place into a plastic bag and freeze.
+Drain well, then place them in a plastic bag and freeze them.

-Freezing will change the daikon texture slightly, but the blanching process will stop them from becoming rubbery like other radish varieties might.
-This blanching does not work as well on smaller radish varieties.
+Freezing will change the daikon texture slightly, but the blanching process will stop them from becoming rubbery as smaller radishes might.

 While radishes are easy to grow, there can always be problems.
 Let’s go over those now.

-In hot weather, radishes are prone to bolting, sending up a seed stalk as quickly as possible.
-Once that seed stalk starts to form, your radish root is no longer viable.
+In hot weather, radishes bolt, sending up a seed stalk as quickly as possible.
+Once that seed stalk forms, your radish root is no longer viable.
 It loses its flavor rapidly and starts diminishing in size, as the plant will be using all the nutrition in its root to develop seeds.

-To prevent bolting, harvest as soon as the radish has reached a reasonable size.
-This is true of virtually every radish type that’s out there – an early harvest is best!
+Harvest as soon as the radish has reached a reasonable size to prevent bolting.
+This is true of virtually every radish type out there – an early harvest before radishes bolt is best!
 Also, don’t plant seeds when the weather is consistently over 75 degrees.
-At that point, your radishes are simply going to have a hard time developing good roots.
+At that point, your radishes will have difficulty developing good roots.

 If your radishes are cracking, that is usually a sign of uneven watering.
-Be sure your radishes have regular, even watering.
+Give your radishes regular, even watering.

-Woody radish roots can be caused by a combination of warmer weather and underwatering.
-They really prefer the cooler temperatures and regular watering that promotes good root growth.
-If you ensure they have optimal conditions, you’ll have a great crop.
+Woody radish roots are inedible roots caused by a combination of warmer weather and underwatering.
+They prefer cooler temperatures and regular watering that promotes good root growth.
+You’ll have a great crop if you ensure they have optimal conditions.

 Finally, if all you seem to be growing is radish greens and no root is developing, you may have too much nitrogen in your soil.
 Radishes do surprisingly well in poorer soil quality.
 Adding a little phosphorus or potassium may help boost root development in your radish bed, too.
 You also may not be thinning them out enough – radishes need room to grow!

-Some forms of nematode, such as root-knot nematode, will cause problems with the radish roots.
-You can combat this in one of two ways.
-Adding beneficial nematodes to the soil is known to reduce the population of root-knot nematode, as the beneficial forms will seek out and kill the harmful ones.
-Alternately, you can use an azadirachtin drench on the soil made from a product like Azatrol EC.
-However, this will kill all nematodes, whether beneficial or pestilent.
+Some forms of nematode, such as root-knot nematode, cause problems with the radish roots.
+Combat this by adding beneficial nematodes to the soil.
+This reduces the population of root-knot nematode, as the beneficial forms seek out and kill the harmful ones.
+Alternatively, you can use an azadirachtin drench on the soil.
+However, this kills all nematodes, whether beneficial or pestilent.

-Aphids are a very common pest on radish greens, and can cause the greens to wilt rapidly.
-To prevent aphid infestation or to eliminate them if they are already there, use a thorough coating of neem oil across all surfaces of the plant’s leaves.
-A pyrethrin spray such as Safer Brand Yard & Garden Spray can also be used.
+Aphids are a very common pest on radish greens, and cause the greens to wilt rapidly.
+To prevent aphid infestations or to eliminate them if they are already there, use a thorough coating of neem oil across all surfaces of the plant’s leaves.
+A pyrethrin spray can also be used.

-Cabbage loopers will not only chew holes through radish leaves, but they may gnaw on the emerging tops of radishes and open them up to disease.
-Bacillus thurigiensis, or BT, is effective on all forms of caterpillars.
-I recommend Monterey BT spray, as it’s quick and effective.
+Cabbage loopers not only chew holes through radish leaves, but they gnaw on the emerging tops of radishes and open them up to disease.
+Bacillus thuringiensis, or BT, is effective on all forms of caterpillars.

 Flea beetles can also wreak havoc on the greens and eat into the roots of the radishes.
-Azatrol EC is useful against these as well.
-To prevent flea beetle infestation, you can use a dusting of kaolin clay (I use Surround WP) over all surfaces of the radish to deter them.
+Azadirachtin is useful against flea beetles as well.
+To prevent flea beetle infestation, you can use a dusting of kaolin clay over all surfaces of the radish to deter them.

 Downy mildew can become a problem on radish greens.
-While this doesn’t necessarily hurt the roots themselves, if it starts too early, the roots may never have the chance to grow to a reasonable size.
+While this doesn’t hurt the roots, if it starts too early, the roots may never have the chance to grow to a reasonable size.
 You can treat downy mildew with neem oil as a fungicidal agent.
 It may take a few treatments, but it will eliminate the mildew on the leaves.

 Bacterial leaf spot can also form on radish greens.
-This, too, can be treated with neem oil, but it may take a bit longer for it to be effective.
+This, too, can be treated with neem oil but may take a bit longer for it to be effective on infected plants.

 White rust can develop on radishes, wild mustards, and other plants such as spinach.
-This can cause small, light green spots to form on the leaves.
-Gradually, the spots will turn white and form a blister-like pustule.
-This fungus-like microorganism can be treated using Bonide Copper Fungicide.
+This causes small, light green spots to form on the leaves.
+Gradually, the spots turn white and form a blister-like pustule.
+This fungus-like microorganism can be treated using copper fungicide.

-Finally, club root is another fungal infection which plagues many types of brassicas.
+Finally, club root is another fungal infection that plagues many types of brassicas.
 This fungus cannot be treated by fungicidal sprays or drenches.
-It can be incredibly hard to eliminate, and often plants that are impacted must be destroyed, and not replanted in that area.
-You may be able to sterilize your soil by placing a clear plastic sheet over it for a few months during the heat of the summer, but this will also kill off any beneficial nematodes and other beneficial organisms in the soil.
+It can be incredibly hard to eliminate, and often infected plants that are impacted must be destroyed and not replanted in that area.
+You may be able to sterilize your soil by placing a clear plastic sheet over it for a few months during the heat of the late summer, but this will also kill off any beneficial nematodes and other beneficial organisms in the soil.